-- Since the .com is more memorable and more widely used, it inspires a spirit of confidence in your website.
-This is something that other extensions fail to do.
+- Since the .com is more memorable and more widely used, it instills a sense of reliability among the visitors.

 - The .com extension also comes with unique usability.
 Most smartphone keyboards come with a “.com” key to enable users to plug a domain into their browser quickly.
 This option is not available for other domain extensions, including the .net extension.

 The verdict: The .com is more popular and well-acclaimed than the .net TLD extension.
 Use the .com extension if you have the option to choose between the two.
 If you can’t claim your preferred domain name with the .com extension, you might consider the .net extension.

 Are you confused between the .org and the .com extension, and which one is right for you?